A guide to short story contests in 2019

 The Write Life

-Thirty-one concurrent free writing contests.
+Thirty-two concurrent free writing contests.

 The Scotia Bank Giller Prize